Lysergic-Acid-Diethylamide/automated-backup/README.md

 IMPORTANT: remember to keep server up and running or script will fail, no upload exceptions implemented.

 Compression type: bzip2, tar

+## SERVER
+### Usage guide for "setup.sh"
+Bash script will add custom commands to ".bash_aliases" and adds line to execute "storage-capacity" when opening bash (appends script/storage-capacity.sh to .bashrc)

+### scripts
+The scripts are designed to make managing the backups easier as well as add some nice features like reaching Defcon 1 with your backups (tic tac toe won't help you)

 ##### Plans:
 - [x] upload server scripts